Human Resources

 • Ability to perform CPR or perform emergency treatment for life-threatening conditions;

-• Ability to elicit sufficient and pertinent medical information from a client and record a medical history that is complete and accurate;
+• Ability to elicit sufficient pertinent medical information from a client and record a medical history that is complete and accurate;

 • Ability to establish and maintain good working relationships with clients and staff members.